devlemire/angular-1/README.md

 ### Summary

 In this step, we'll turn our plain web application into an Angular application.
-We'll do this by acquiring angular's CDN, specificing our `app`'s name, and our main controller's name.
+We'll do this by acquiring angular's CDN, specifying our application's name, and specifying our main controller's name.

 ### Instructions